Dates: 18 June 2021 Day Seminar

 Why should you attend?

-If you teach international pupils in a mainstream school, this 2-day course will help you learn, refresh or build on your classroom strategies and teaching techniques to meet their needs.
+If you teach international pupils in a mainstream school, this day seminar will help you learn, refresh or build on your classroom strategies and teaching techniques to meet their needs.
 This is a practical course which will help you to source suitable materials and consider how to support your pupils with both language acquisition and concept development.
 We consider the principles of language learning as they relate to subject specific teaching and learning, and relate this to CLIL (Content and Language Integrated Learning).

 To give both EAL and subject teachers a better understanding of how concept development and language learning are related, so as to be able to support the needs of international pupils in the mainstream subject classroom.